jhumphry/SPARK_SipHash/README.md

 ## Project files and examples

 A project file `spark_siphash.gpr` has been provided for use with GNAT and GNATprove.
 This takes two parameters.
 The `mode` parameter can be set to `debug` or `optimize` to produce the library itself with GNAT, or set to `analyze` (equivalently - `analyse`) to use settings suitable for use with GNATprove.
 The `entropy` parameter can be set to the desired implementation of `SipHash.Entropy`.
-Currently the choices are `urandom` to use `/dev/urandom` or `none` to compile a null implementation that raises an exception.
+Currently the choices are `getrandom` to use this system call on Linux, `urandom` to use `/dev/urandom`, or `none` to compile a null implementation that raises an exception.

 The project file `spark_siphash_external.gpr` enables use of the